Harvard-ACMG/cannon-env/bin/README.md

      - For GCHP, use `interactive_gchp`.
      - For Python with port forwarding, use `interactive_python`.

-`isCoards`
-  - Perl script that checks if a netCDF file is [COARDS-compliant](http://wiki.seas.harvard.edu/geos-chem/index.php/The_COARDS_netCDF_conventions_for_earth_science_data).
-This is a requirement for GEOS-Chem and GCHP input data files.

 `job_depend.pl`
   - Convenience script that allows you to submit multiple Slurm jobs as job dependencies.
 Each successive job will not start until the previous job finishes.